deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 for the ones that have the INTERNAL_URL_PREFIX as part of the request url.
 In this case, we will send the user the inject.js code if the name matches in the url.

+The inject.js file includes the code that we're injecting into remote sites.
+In our example, it contains the following:

+    // ... (code for jquery goes here) ...
+    window.myjquery = $.noConflict();
+    function receiveMessage(event) {
+      // this is normally bad, so don't copy me here: eval(event.data);
+    }
+    window.addEventListener("message", receiveMessage, false);

+Essentially I'm just eval'ing code sent via postMessage() so I can inject code from any remote domain that may contain the iframe.
+Obviously if you were implementing this yourself, you'd want to compare event.origin to restrict it, but as a proof of concept you can see what's possible here.

 As you can see, it's extremely easy to implement this yourself.
 It's only around 30 lines of coffeescript and we've got a site that proxies and rewrites another site!